 The client ID should match the name of the Thing you created in AWS

 You should upload the certificate and private key that you downloaded earlier when you created the Thing in AWS and then click update.

-Go back to AWS, select Test from the menu and then subscribe to the topic name that you told the AWS MQTT node in Thingstream to publish to
+Go back to AWS, select Test from the menu and then subscribe to the topic that you told the AWS MQTT node in Thingstream to publish to

 Now when the flow executes, you'll see the payload published in the AWS console